Gubkin Russian State University of Oil and Gas: Automation and computer engineering

 Professor Khrabrov is engaged in scientific research in the field of information-measuring systems for measurement and control of multiphase flow production of oil, gas and gas condensate wells.
 He conducted research in the Urengoy and Orenburg gas condensate fields.
 He is author of 22 scientific and educational works and holds 2 patents.

 Economics and management

 Graduates of the Faculty are able to successfully address challenges of the oil and gas industry.
 They work in governmental bodies, oil and gas companies, research and development organizations as economists, managers, financiers, marketers related to the oil and gas industry.

-The Faculty of Economics and Management maintains close ties with universities in China, Germany, France, UK, USA, Holland, Norway, Sweden and other countries as we as with the international oil and gas majors such as Gazprom, Rosneft, BP, Statoil and others.
+The Faculty of Economics and Management maintains close ties with universities in China, Germany, France, UK, USA, Holland, Norway, Sweden and other countries as well as with the international oil and gas majors such as Gazprom, Rosneft, BP, Statoil and others.

 All educational programs in the Faculty are closely related with the tasks of oil and gas industry.

 The Faculty offers Bachelor, Master and Ph.D. programs.